alexlrobertson/promises/README.md

 * Takes two arguments: `onFullfilled`, `onRejected`
 * Both are optional and must be functions
-* Registers handlers which will be called when their respective states are invoked
+* Registers handlers which will execute when their respective states are invoked
-* `then` may be called multiple times on the same promise (callbacks execute in registration order)
+* `then` may execute many times on the same promise (callbacks execute in registration order)
 * Returns a promise

 ## Resolution